roskiecruz/quote-generator/README.md

 # Quote generator
-This is a little experiment on mobile responsive design, SVG, and dealing with CORS issues.
+This is a little experiment on mobile responsive design, SVG, API grabbing, Twitter stuff, and dealing with CORS issues.

 Resources Used:
 - https://fontawesome.com/ - for icons